phuctm97/n8n-nodes-pdfvector/pdf-vector-workflow-templates.md

 **Name:** Extract and Analyze Research Papers with PDF Vector Academic Tools

 **Description:**

+## Overview

 Researchers and academic institutions need efficient ways to process and analyze large volumes of research papers and academic documents, including scanned PDFs and image-based materials (JPG, PNG).
 Manual review of academic literature is time-consuming and makes it difficult to identify trends, track citations, and synthesize findings across multiple papers.
 This workflow automates the extraction and analysis of research papers and scanned documents using OCR technology, creating a searchable knowledge base of academic insights from both digital and image-based sources.

+## What You Can Do

+- Extract key information from research papers automatically, including methodologies, findings, and citations
+- Build a searchable database of academic insights from both digital and image-based sources
+- Track citations and identify research trends across multiple papers
+- Synthesize findings from large volumes of academic literature efficiently

+## Who It's For

-**Target Audience:** Research institutions, university libraries, R&D departments, academic researchers, literature review teams, and organizations tracking scientific developments in their field.
+Research institutions, university libraries, R&D departments, academic researchers, literature review teams, and organizations tracking scientific developments in their field.

+## The Problem It Solves

-**Problem Solved:** Literature reviews require reading hundreds of papers to identify relevant findings and methodologies.
+Literature reviews require reading hundreds of papers to identify relevant findings and methodologies.
 This template automates the extraction of key information from research papers, including methodologies, findings, and citations.
 It builds a searchable database that helps researchers quickly find relevant studies and identify research gaps.

 **Setup Instructions:**
 1. Install the PDF Vector community node with academic features